htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+- HTCondor now detects instances of multi-instance GPUs.
+These devices will be reported as individual GPUs, each named as required to access them via ``CUDA_VISIBLE_DEVICES``.
+Some of the ``-extra`` and ``-dynamic`` properties are unavailable for these devices.
+Due to driver limitations, if MIG is enabled on any GPU, HTCondor will detect all devices on the system using NVML; some ``-extra`` properties will not be reported for these systems as a result.

+  This feature does not include reporting the utilization of MIG instances.
+  :jira:`137`

 - Added command-line options to *condor_gpu_discovery* to report GPUs multiple times.
 If your GPU jobs are small and known to be well-behaved, this makes it easier for them to share a GPU.